Dolce & Gabbana: Dolce&Gabbana Beauty

-Alta Moda
+Dolce&Gabbana Alta Moda

-Alta Moda was launched in 2012, inspired by Giovanni Battista Giorgini's efforts to promote Italian fashion and Made in Italy brands abroad.
+Alta Moda, the Italian term for haute couture, was launched in 2012, inspired by Giovanni Battista Giorgini's efforts to promote Italian fashion and Made in Italy brands abroad.
 Over the years, the concept behind the project's idea of couture was to pay a tribute to the Italian domestic artisanship in all its expressions and to its tailoring tradition.
 Since its first runway show, Dolce&Gabbana has presented new collections at Italian landmarks such as Teatro alla Scala in Milan, Piazza San Marco in Venice or Temple of Concordia, Agrigento.

-The main lines of the Alta Moda:
+The main lines of the Alta Moda are: